Noemata/RosettaNavigation/README.md

         }
 ```

 Visual Studio 2019 appears to contribute a memory leak artifact to the tests.
 Correct results may be obtained by executing outside of VS2019.
+VS2019 also contributes a negative performance artifact.

 ## Findings